PSH-Computing-AI-club/competition-spring-2025/git-repositories.md

 > Check out the git workshop at the top of this FAQs for now.

 ## 1.7.
-How do I make changes to my git repository?
+How do I commit changes to my git repository?

 > **TODO**: fill in